siddhant18241/Cancer-smell/README.md

 library(msigdb) #To load gmt file
 ```

 Once all the libraries are properly loaded, we need to provide input files.
 This pipeline takes into account 6 sub famlies of GPCRs.
-The format of all these 6 Input Files is, a sinlge column csv file that contains **gene names** as entries and column heading as **"Symbol"**  <br/>
+The format of all these 6 Input Files is a sinlge column csv file that contains **gene names** as entries and column heading as **"Symbol"**  <br/>

 **Input Receptor files** <br/>
 ```r